 - Dilute and blot again: Heavily spray the area with clear water or a mild solution of white vinegar and water, then blot again, as above.

 - Neutralize: If the odor still exists after the carpet is completely dry, it's time to break out the big guns: urine odor removers, based on chemicals, enzymes or bacteria/enzymes, all designed to neutralize the odor by eating the bacteria causing it.

 Old Urine Stains

 In the case of dried urine, the bacterial process is well underway, and you'll need the help of the odor removal products.
 Follow the manufacturer's directions for best results.
 Be aware that if the urine-soaked all the way through to the wood floor underlying, you may need to remove the carpet and padding, and treat the wood directly.
 You'll have to make the decision whether to attempt to save your existing carpet or re-carpet entirely.

 If you are surrounded by the scent of cat urine but can't find any stains, consider investing in a black light, which will illuminate the cat pee, as if by magic.
 They are readily available in the larger pet stores, as well as online.

 Removing Cat Poop Stain and Odor

 If it's firm, you're in luck.
 Pick up with a paper towel, and then, using a small stiff-bristled brush, clean the area with a mild detergent and water mixture.
-Follow with steps 1 and 2 above.
-If your cat has diarrhea, bacteria is present.
-Clean up as much as you can with paper towels, then clean with detergent and water.
+Follow with steps one and two above.
+If your cat has diarrhea, clean up as much as you can with paper towels, then clean with detergent and water.
 Rinse and blot, then follow with a neutralizing product, such as one of the enzymatic cleaners mentioned previously.

 Removing Cat Vomit